GAumala/simple-commonmark-react/README.md

 class MarkdownComponent extends React.Component {
   render() {
     const source = this.props.markdownText
-    // props for every markdown element
-    // we set className so that we can style each element with CSS const markdownProps = { className: 'markdown' }
+    // we set className prop so that we can style each element with CSS const markdownProps = { className: 'markdown' }
     return (
       <div>